Green light for zero hours ban

 The omnibus legislation will be split into five different bills before it is passed into law.

-Next story in Political: Govt misspending kept secret - Labour
+Next story in Politics: Govt misspending kept secret - Labour

 Copyright © 2016, Radio New Zealand